neworld2020/CSharpServer/ServerLibs/LogSystem/README.md

 // 3.
 Bind a Logger Appender (Here we set stdout as our output) var exampleAppender = new StdoutAppender(LogLevel.Info);
 mainLogger.AddAppender(exampleAppender);

+// or you can just use this to generate a logger
+// with same configurations of root logger var mainLogger = new Logger("main", LoggerMan.GetInstance().GetRootLogger());

 // 4.
 Add Log in your program wherever you like mainLogger.Log(LogLevel.Info, "Hello World");
 ```